metaspace2020/metaspace/metaspace/webapp/docs/src/guides/before-submission/the-upload-page.md

 annotations.
 Review them carefully, as they have the largest impact on your results.

-### Dataset Name

-Choose a descriptive name that will help you identify the dataset later — for example, including the sample type, date, or experimental condition.

 ### Metabolite Database

 Select the database(s) that best match the metabolite classes expected in your